Ask the Experts: Pertussis

 Last reviewed: March 31, 2022

-You should use DTaP in children younger than age 7 years.
-In addition, ACIP recommends giving a dose of Tdap to children age 7–10 years who did not finish a minimum 3-dose series of pertussis-containing vaccines before their 7th birthday or for whom their pertussis vaccine status is unknown.
-Children age 7–10 who require more than one dose of tetanus-containing vaccine to be up to date may be given either Td or Tdap for doses needed after the initial Tdap dose.
-Although this is an off-label use of the vaccines, it’s important that you vaccinate these vulnerable children with Tdap as well as any other adolescent or adult who hasn’t received Tdap previously.
+You should use DTaP to catch up children younger than age 7 years.
+In addition, ACIP recommends giving one dose of Tdap to children age 7–10 years who were not fully vaccinated against pertussis before their seventh birthday.
+Children age 7–10 who require more than one dose of tetanus-containing vaccine to be up to date with diphtheria or tetanus immunization may be given either Td or Tdap for doses needed after the initial Tdap dose.
+Although this is an off-label use of the vaccines, it’s important that you vaccinate these unvaccinated or undervaccinated older children with Tdap as well as any other adolescent or adult who hasn’t received Tdap previously.

 Since the first DTaP was received before 12 months of age and one Tdap dose has been given, this person needs one dose of Td or Tdap 6 calendar months after the Tdap dose.
 A routine Td or Tdap booster should be administered every 10 years.
 See Immunize.org’s handout: DTaP, Tdap, and Td Catch-up Vaccination Recommendations by Prior Vaccine History and Age: www.immunize.org/catg.d/p2055.pdf.